benbyford/ai-ethics-framework/Issues.md

 - ### Accountantable

+- ### Dogma

+  - Have you considered the dogmatic nature of your systems that may inforce or exasperate unfairness found in the data or team's implementation?

 ## Design

 -> Designer, system architect, UX, UI, product manager

 [general technology consideration]

-- ### Inclusive / exclusive
+- ### System Transparency

   - People should be aware that they are interacting with an AI system, and should be informed of the system’s capabilities and limitations.

 - ### Fairness

   - What are the measures of fairness in your particallar area?

-  - What compromises are you making between fairness of different groups?
+  - What compromises are you making between the fairness and equality of different groups?

 - ### Impersonation (Gender or otherwise)

-  - How is the system being portrayed?
+  - How is the system being portrayed? (anthropomorphising)

 - ### Environmental impact